sabbir6175/sabbir6175/README.md

 ###

-<h2 align="left">About Me:
+<h2 align="left">About Me: </h2>
-I am a MERN Stack Developer with 1 year of experience in building dynamic and scalable web applications.
+<p>I am a MERN Stack Developer with 1 year of experience in building dynamic and scalable web applications.
 Currently, I am pursuing a Diploma in Engineering in Computer Science and Technology at Dinajpur Polytechnic Institute (7th semester).
 I specialize in React, Node.js, Express, and MongoDB.
 I am passionate about creating innovative web solutions and am always learning new full-stack technologies to stay ahead in the ever-evolving tech landscape.
-I am eager to take on new challenges and contribute to impactful web development projects.</h2>
+I am eager to take on new challenges and contribute to impactful web development projects.</p>
 ###

 <p align="left">✨ Creating bugs since ...<br>📚 I'm currently learning ...<br>🎯 Goals: ...<br>🎲 Fun fact: ...</p>